Skip to main content Skip to secondary navigation

 Applications

-• Drug research and development - aldosteronism, and central nervous system diseases like epilepsy, leukoencephalopathy, and gliomas
+• Drug discovery and development for aldosteronism, and central nervous system diseases like epilepsy, leukoencephalopathy, and glioma treatments

 • Therapeutic leads